-

 Objective of the analysis

-This test aims to measure the ability of a fluid to conduct heat.
+This test aims to measure a fluid's ability to conduct heat.
 It is necessary for:

-• Qualify a heat transfer fluid or a coolant
+• To classify a heat transfer fluid or a coolant

 • Compare formulations or batches